maxrpark/meme_vs_code_extension/README.md

 ## Extension Settings

-Install Meme extension and it will be ready to be used.
+Install Meme from vs code market place or download and install it from [here](https://marketplace.visualstudio.com/items?itemName=MaxCode.meme) and after that it will be ready to be used.

 ## Usage